From Physics 111-Lab Wiki

 Course Material Fee

-Note that there is NO eating or drinking in the 111-Lab anywhere, except in room 286 LeConte on the bench with the BLUE Stripe around it.
+Note that there is NO eating or drinking in the 111-Lab anywhere, except in rooms 282 & 286 LeConte on the benches with the BLUE Stripe around it.
 Thank You from the Staff.

 - Learn what real experimental physics is about